boweiliu/procgen-skill-tree/README.md

 2. determine flavor of each center
 3. write BFS double-flow algorithm to determine flavor of non-centers
 4. re-weight highway connections (approxmiately 5x, some random variation)
-5. based on the type of node, assign actual stats
+5. based on the type of node (highway vs local vs deadend) assign actual stats
 6. render a user's stats and stat formula
 7. allow user to allocate points and update their stats